openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 .. note::
    From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.

-.. _python-developers
+.. _python_developers:

 For Python Developers
 #####################

-If you are a Python developer, follow the steps in the :ref:`Installing OpenVINO Development Tools <install-dev-tools>` section on this page to install it.
+If you are a Python developer, follow the steps in the :ref:`Installing OpenVINO Development Tools <install_dev_tools>` section on this page to install it.
 Installing OpenVINO Development Tools will also install OpenVINO Runtime as a dependency, so you don’t need to install OpenVINO Runtime separately.
 This option is recommended for new users.

-.. _cpp-developers
+.. _cpp_developers:

 For C++ Developers
 ##################

 If you are a C++ developer, you must first install OpenVINO Runtime separately to set up the C++ libraries, sample code, and dependencies for building applications with OpenVINO.
 These files are not included with the PyPI distribution.
 See the :doc:`Install OpenVINO Runtime <openvino_docs_install_guides_install_runtime>` page to install OpenVINO Runtime from an archive file for your operating system.

 Once OpenVINO Runtime is installed, you may install OpenVINO Development Tools for access to tools like Model Optimizer, Model Downloader, Benchmark Tool, and other utilities that will help you optimize your model and develop your application.
-Follow the steps in the :ref:`Installing OpenVINO Development Tools <install-dev-tools>` section on this page to install it.
+Follow the steps in the :ref:`Installing OpenVINO Development Tools <install_dev_tools>` section on this page to install it.

-.. _install-dev-tools
+.. _install_dev_tools:

 Installing OpenVINO™ Development Tools
 ######################################